 The school will conduct admission screenings prior to acceptance.
-The screening is for social, emotional and academic readiness.
-Preschool through Kindergarten students must attend a Meet and Greet/Pre-Screening on May 10, 2022 from 8:30 a.m.-10:30 a.m.
-Preschool through Kindergarten students will also be tested for basic fine motor skills.
+Preschool through Kindergarten students must attend a Meet and Greet/Pre-Screening on May 6, 2024, from 9:00 a.m. - 10:00 a.m.
+Preschool through Kindergarten students will be tested for basic fine motor skills as well as social, emotional and academic readiness.
 The purpose of this assessment and training is solely to increase our student's readiness for their first formal learning experience.
-Parents of students not passing this fine motor skill assessment will be required to attend a fine motor skill training session to remain enrolled.
 All new students will attend a five-day screening during the first week of school to assess social, emotional, and academic readiness.

 Newly enrolled families are required to participate in a Family Interview with a member of Administration prior to the first day of school.
 These interviews should be booked via link provided in enrollment confirmation email.
 New and returning families must attend one information session per year.
-HKS conducts a couple of these sessions throughout the year once during the Meet & Greet for New Families on May 10, 2023 and one during Parent Orientation Day on July 28, 2023.
+HKS conducts a couple of these sessions throughout the year once during the Meet & Greet for New Families on May 6, 2024 and one during Parent

+Orientation Day on August 2, 2024.
 If you are unable to attend either of these sessions it is your responsibility to reach out and schedule a time to receive the information.